David Pawson: Teachings

 In The Normal Christian Birth, Pawson argued that a biblical initiation into Christianity should involve more than the simple "Sinner's Prayer".
 Whilst accepting the fundamental basis of salvation by faith, he argued that the Biblical model of a person's "birth" into God's kingdom included aspects which are frequently ignored or forgotten today.
-He proposed four principal steps: repentance towards God; believing in Jesus; baptism in water; and receiving the Holy Spirit.
-This, according to Pawson, is the biblical pattern for a "normal Christian birth".
-According to the book itself, "David Pawson advocates a synthesis of the 'liberal' emphasis on repentance, the 'evangelical' on faith, the 'sacramental' on baptism and the 'pentecostal' on the Spirit."
+He proposed four principal steps: repentance towards God; believing in Jesus; baptism in water; and receiving the Holy Spirit; this, according to Pawson, is the biblical pattern for a "normal Christian birth".
+According to the book itself, Pawson advocates for "a synthesis of the 'liberal' emphasis on repentance, the 'evangelical' on faith, the 'sacramental' on baptism and the 'pentecostal' on the Spirit."
 This book has been influential and is taught at a number of theological seminaries and mission stations.

-In Leadership is Male, he teaches that leadership is a role given by God to men.
+In Leadership is Male, Pawson teaches that leadership is a role given by God to men.
 In so doing, he criticises men for not taking proper responsibility in important aspects of family and church life.
 He argues that modern men too often neglect their social obligations and should return to the Biblical model of manhood.
 This book's foreword was written by a woman, Elisabeth Elliot.

-In The Road to Hell, Pawson is critical of Annihilationism, the teaching that the punishment of hell is not eternal.
+In The Road to Hell, Pawson is critical of annihilationism, the teaching that the punishment of hell is not eternal.
 He teaches that people who go to hell experience eternal suffering.
 According to the book itself, by "challenging the modern alternatives of liberal 'universalism' and evangelical 'annihilationism', David Pawson presents the traditional concept of endless torment as soundly biblical."

 In Unlocking the Bible, Pawson presents a book by book study of the whole Bible.
 The book is based on his belief that the Bible should be studied, as it was written, "a book at a time" (certainly not a verse, or even a chapter at a time), and that each book is best understood by discovering why and for whom it was written.
 It is based on an arranged series of talks in which he set out the background, purpose, meaning and relevance of each book of the Bible, and was transcribed into written form by Andy Peck.
 The groundwork for this study was laid in the 1960s and 70s, when Pawson took his congregation through nearly half of the Old Testament and all of the New Testament line by line (recordings of those studies are still distributed).